L13/vscode-diff/README.md

 macOS

-* `meta+l meta+l` - L13 Diff
+* `Cmd + L Cmd + L` - Open the diff panel.

 Windows / Linux

-* `ctrl+l ctrl+l` - L13 Diff
+* `Ctrl + L Ctrl + L` - Open the diff panel.

 If the key bindings don't work, please check `Preferences -> Keyboard Shortcuts`.

 ## Input/Menu Mouse/Keyboard Shortcuts

-* `click` - Select a path in the menu.
+* `Click` - Select a path in the menu.
-* `up/down` - Move the cursor to the previous/next list item in menu.
+* `ArrowUp/ArrowDown` - Move the cursor to the previous/next list item in menu.
-* `enter` - If the menu is visible, the selected path will be filled in, otherwise a compare starts.
+* `Enter` - If the menu is visible, the selected path will be filled in, otherwise a compare starts.

 ## List Mouse/Keyboard Shortcuts

 All platforms

-* `click` - Select a file or folder in the list view.
+* `Click` - Select a file or folder in the list view.
-* `double click` - Open a diff or file.
+* `Double Click` - Open a diff or file.
-* `shift+click` - Add files and folders from the last selected item to the current selected item in the list view.
+* `Shift + Click` - Add files and folders from the last selected item to the current selected item in the list view.
-* `enter` - Open diff or file.
+* `Enter` - Open diff or file.
-* `ctrl+enter` - Open diff or file to side.
+* `Ctrl + Enter` - Open diff or file to side.

 macOS

-* `meta+click` - Add or remove a file or folder to or from the current selection.
+* `Cmd + Click` - Add or remove a file or folder to or from the current selection.
-* `up/down` - Move the cursor to the previous/next list item.
+* `ArrowUp/ArrowDown` - Move the cursor to the previous/next list item.
-* `alt+up/down` - Move the cursor to the start/end of list view.
+* `Alt + ArrowUp/ArrowDown` - Move the cursor to the start/end of list view.
-* `shift+up/down` - Add the previous/next list item to the selection.
+* `Shift + ArrowUp/ArrowDown` - Add the previous/next list item to the selection.
-* `shift+alt+up/down` - Add all list items until start/end of the list view to the selection.
+* `Shift + Alt + ArrowUp/ArrowDown` - Add all list items until start/end of the list view to the selection.
-* `home/end` - Scroll to the start/end of the list view.
+* `Home/End` - Scroll to the start/end of the list view.
-* `page up/down` - Scroll to the previous/next page of the list view.
+* `PageUp/PageDown` - Scroll to the previous/next page of the list view.

 Windows / Linux

-* `ctrl+click` - Add or remove a file or folder to or from the current selection.
+* `Ctrl + Click` - Add or remove a file or folder to or from the current selection.
-* `up/down` - Move the cursor to the previous/next list item.
+* `ArrowUp/ArrowDown` - Move the cursor to the previous/next list item.
-* `shift+up/down` - Add the previous/next list item to the selection.
+* `Shift + ArrowUp/ArrowDown` - Add the previous/next list item to the selection.
-* `home/end` - Move the cursor to the start/end of list view.
+* `Home/End` - Move the cursor to the start/end of list view.
-* `shift+home/end` - Add all list items until start/end of the list view to the selection.
+* `Shift + Home/End` - Add all list items until start/end of the list view to the selection.
-* `page up/down` - Move the cursor to the start/end of the previous/next page of the list view.
+* `PageUp/PageDown` - Move the cursor to the start/end of the previous/next page of the list view.
-* `shift+page up/down` - Add all list items of the previous/next page to the selection.
+* `Shift + PageUp/PageDown` - Add all list items of the previous/next page to the selection.